GES

 CAG-PAC Mechanism — The Accountability Chain

-The CAG-PAC (Public Accounts Committee) mechanism is the cornerstone of financial accountability in Indian parliamentary democracy.
-The chain works as follows: (1) The CAG audits government expenditure and prepares audit reports; (2) Reports are submitted to the President/Governor and laid before Parliament/legislature; (3) The Public Accounts Committee (PAC) of Parliament examines the CAG's reports; (4) The PAC scrutinizes irregularities, summons officials, and makes recommendations to the government; (5) The government is expected to act on PAC recommendations and submit Action Taken Reports.
-The PAC is one of the three Financial Committees of Parliament (along with the Estimates Committee and the Committee on Public Undertakings).
-The PAC was established in 1921 and has been chaired by an opposition MP since 1967 (by convention).
-It consists of 22 members — 15 from Lok Sabha and 7 from Rajya Sabha.
-The PAC examines appropriation accounts, finance accounts, and the CAG's reports on audit of public undertakings.
-However, the PAC's recommendations are not binding on the government, and action on many recommendations is slow or incomplete.
-The Estimates Committee examines government spending before it happens (budget estimates), while the PAC examines spending after it happens (actual expenditure vs. approved grants).
+The CAG-PAC chain is the backbone of financial accountability.
+Here is how it works, step by step: (1) CAG audits government expenditure and prepares reports; (2) reports are submitted to the President/Governor and laid before Parliament/legislature; (3) the Public Accounts Committee (PAC) examines the CAG's reports; (4) PAC scrutinizes irregularities, summons officials, makes recommendations; (5) the government submits Action Taken Reports.
+The PAC is one of three Financial Committees (with the Estimates Committee and Committee on Public Undertakings).
+Key PAC facts for exams: established in 1921; chaired by an opposition MP since 1967 (convention, not rule); 22 members — 15 from LS, 7 from RS.
+The PAC examines appropriation accounts, finance accounts, and CAG reports on public undertakings.
+The limitation: PAC recommendations are NOT binding.
+Action is often slow or incomplete.
+The distinction between the three committees: Estimates Committee examines spending BEFORE (budget estimates); PAC examines spending AFTER (actual vs approved); COPU examines public sector undertakings.

 Indian Audit & Accounts Department (IA&AD)